ande397c/ande397c/README.md

-Anders Iversen - Studying Web / Frontend developer
+Anders Iversen
 ===============================

 * 🌍  Based in Valby, Copenhagen
-* 🎓 Studying at KEA - Copenhagen School of Design and Technology
+* 🎓 Studying Web Development at KEA - Copenhagen School of Design and Technology
 * 🖥️  See my portfolio at [andersiversen.app](https://andersiversen.netlify.app/)

-### Skills and experiences
+# Skills and experiences

 ###